Kyle Schwarber: Washington Nationals (2021)

 On January 9, 2021, the Washington Nationals announced they had signed Schwarber to a one-year major league contract containing a mutual option for 2022.
 After a slow start to the season, Schwarber went on a tear in June, hitting 16 home runs in an 18-game span from June 12 to 29.
-He had 5 multi-homer games during the stretch, including a 3-homer game against the New York Mets on June 20 and he slashed .280/.362/.760.
-This was the most home runs hit in any month in Nationals franchise history, and the second-most ever hit in the month of June in Major League history.
+He had 5 multi-homer games during the stretch, including a 3-homer game against the New York Mets on June 20, and slashed .280/.362/.760.
+This was the most home runs hit in any month in the Nationals franchise history, and the second-most ever hit in June in Major League history.
 Schwarber and Frank Howard during the 1968 Washington Senators season are the only two MLB players to hit 11 home runs in 9 games.
 He was named the National League Player of the Month for his efforts.
 On July 3, he was added to the injured list with a right hamstring strain.
 Schwarber appeared in 72 games with the Nationals, batting .253 with 25 home runs and 53 RBIs.

 Boston Red Sox (2021)

 On July 29, 2021, Schwarber was traded to the Boston Red Sox in exchange for minor-league pitcher Aldo Ramirez.
 He was activated from the injured list on August 13 and made his Red Sox debut that evening against the Baltimore Orioles.
 In a change from his outfield role, the Red Sox had him learn first base, where he had mixed success defensively.
 Through the end of the regular season, Schwarber played in 41 games for Boston, batting .291 with seven home runs and 18 RBIs.
 He then played in 11 postseason games, batting 9-for-44 (.205) as the Red Sox advanced to the American League Championship Series (ALCS).
 In Game 3 of the ALCS, Schwarber hit a grand slam that was Boston's third in two games, setting an MLB record for the most grand slams in a postseason series.
+However, he went hitless in the next three games as the Red Sox lost to the Astros in six games.
 On November 5, he declined his half of a mutual option and became a free agent.